samuelkim7/custom-detectron2/README.md

 # custom-detectron2
 - Customize your training pipepline for detectron2 in a simple manner.

+## Features
-- You can add custom trainer, evaluator, and evaluation metrics in the factory folder
+- You can add custom trainer, evaluator, and evaluation metrics (in factory).
-- You can add data augmentations inside your trainer implementation
+- You can add data augmentations inside your trainer implementation.
+- See how to use BestCheckpointer and PeriodicWriter for detectron2 (in factory/trainer.py).
-- Change crucial training configurations in the configs/training.yaml
+- Change the crucial training configurations easily (in configs/training.yaml).
+- Sample implementations are all shown in the package.

 ## Setup
+- Create a conda environment and install pytorch
-- Install detectron2 in a conda environment (don't do pip install detectron2)
+- Install detectron2 in a conda environment
 ```
+# don't do pip install detectron2
 pip install 'git+https://github.com/facebookresearch/detectron2.git'
 ```
 - If there is a cuda version issue in installation, try pre-built detectron2 for linux at
 https://detectron2.readthedocs.io/en/latest/tutorials/install.html

 ## Run the training pipeline
-- run the python script
+- single gpu training
 ```
 bash run.sh
 ```